 Nothing in this Bond will, or will be construed or applied to, modify the Principal’s Obligations under the Standard Form Agreement or the ERCOT Protocols.

+Principal shall pay all costs and fees for this Bond.
+The Principal’s failure to pay any such costs and fees shall not be grounds for termination of this Bond.
 All rights of Surety to proceed against Principal in respect of payment hereunder, by subrogation or otherwise:

 (a) are hereby subordinated and deferred to and until the full and final payment and discharge of the Obligations; and